hmc-cs111-fall2015/piconot/evaluation.md

 ...The else became too cumbersome and we are way over time at this point.
 We'll continue to work on this if we get time next week.

-We seem to be in a good place with working code.
+We seem to be in a good place with working code right now.
+There are some funky things about what kind of parens to use.

 ## On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?

 About 6 - we had many changed but the overall structure is similar.
 We did have to force the user to include more syntax-required characters.

+Syntax to work on: (Commented in the actual code as well) Else, brackets vs. braces, more keywords for intuition or allow keyword addition

 ## On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?